ZA1/za1.github.io/_posts/2018-08-01-blockchain.md

 subTitle: In this post I look at what a blockchain actually is and dig much deeper into the tech.
 ---

+We have spoken about [blockchain in the abstract]({% post_url 2018-07-31-blockchain-primer %}), now let's get into the implementation.

 By itself a block chain is a very simple concept.
 So first of all, what is a blockchain?
 A block chain is a list of records called "blocks" that are linked together sequentially.
 A block consists of a header and some data.
 The important part is that to add a valid block you add the hash of the previous block to the data of the current block and add the hash to the header.
 This is why it is called a chain, because each block references the previous block.

 <svg viewBox="0 0 620 140">